-- t.43 Before the start of each pool, team match or bout by direct elimination, the Referee must assemble all the competitors on the strip and verify that (cf.t.35): - in all weapons, the FIE guarantee label is present on the fencers' equipment (clothing, masks). - in foil, the conductive jacket conforms to the provision of Article m.28 when each competitor is standing upright, is on guard and is in the lunge position; - in épée, the material from which the clothing is made has not too smooth a surface, and the competitor is wearing a jacket conforming to the regulations; - in saber, the conductive jacket conforms to the provision of Article m.34 when each competitor is standing upright, is on guard and is in the lunge position; - in all three weapons, each fencer is wearing, under his jacket, a regulation protective under-plastron, made of cloth which can resist 800 Newtons. - in all three weapons, that the fencer is not equipped with any electronic communication equipment which would allow a person off the strip to communicate with the fencer during the bout
+- t.43 Before the start of each pool, team match or bout by direct elimination, the Referee must assemble all the competitors and verify that (cf.t.35): - in all weapons, the FIE guarantee label is present on the fencers' equipment (clothing, masks).
+(See the USFA note below) - in foil, the conductive jacket conforms to the provision of Article m.28 when each competitor is standing upright, is on guard and is in the lunge position; - in épée, the material from which the clothing is made has not too smooth a surface, and the competitor is wearing a jacket conforming to the regulations; - in saber, the conductive jacket conforms to the provision of Article m.34 when each competitor is standing upright, is on guard and is in the lunge position; - in all three weapons, each fencer is wearing, under his jacket, a regulation protective under-plastron, made of cloth which can resist 800 Newtons.
+(See the USFA note below) - in all three weapons, that the fencer is not equipped with any electronic communication equipment which would allow a person off the strip to communicate with the fencer during the bout